confidential-computing/governance/TAC/Meetings/2022/2022-04-07/CCC_TAC_Minutes-2022-04-07.md

 ### Interns
 * Nick Vidal (NV) update on Interns, slack #general discussion, help and guidance
-* Deferr to next meeting when Dan Middleton will be participating
+* Defer to next meeting when Dan Middleton will be participating

 ### Outreach update